dwyl/PWA-Liveview/README.md

 For developing the app, `Esbuild` is comfortable and perfect.

-However, unless you are very experienced with `Workbox`, when you want to setup a Servce Worker, it is safer to optin for `Vite`.
+However, unless you are very experienced with `Workbox`, it is safer to optin for `Vite` when you want to setup a Servce Worker.

 This second point is valid for any `LiveView` webapp.
 You should use dynamic imports for code splitting.
 `Vite` can use `Rollup`  to build so you can take advantage of its code splitting performance.

 This means that instead of loading a big chunk of 100kB or more, you end up with loading several JS files.

 For example, in this code, the biggest is `Phoenix` (30kB gzip).

 This is important for the first rendering, and since you are doing SSR, you want to keep the first rendering performance.

 ➡️ __Why `SolidJS`__ ?